tot-ra/graphql-schema-registry/README.md

 - Validates new schema to be compatible with other _running_ services
 - Provides UI for developers to see stored schema & its history diff
 - Stores & shows in UI persisted queries passed by the gateway for debugging
+- Stores service urls emulating managed federation: you no longer need to hardcode the services in your gateway's constructor, or rely on an additonal service (etcd, consul) for service discovery

 <img width="1309" alt="Screenshot 2020-08-31 at 15 40 43" src="https://user-images.githubusercontent.com/445122/91720806-65985c00-eba0-11ea-8763-986b9f3f166b.png">